 This might sound weird and ridiculous but contrary to popular opinion, cannabis can help asthmatics in many ways.

-I couldn’t believe it myself when I first started research for this article, but, as it seems, compounds found in cannabis can relieve certain acute and life-threatening symptoms of asthma.
+I couldn’t believe it myself when I first started researching this topic, but, as it seems, compounds found in cannabis can relieve certain acute and life-threatening symptoms of asthma.

 When you think about cannabis, I bet the first thing that pops into your mind is smoking a joint.

-Of course, smoking is most often associated with various adverse effects on our lungs, but things are never that simple when it comes to cannabis.
+Of course, smoking is most often associated with various adverse effects on our lungs, but there are many other healthier ways of administering cannabis.

 Around 1200 BC, ancient Egyptians used the herb to treat many conditions, including asthma.